 Amelia Patton returns in the 2015-16 season for her ninth year as MIT's assistant/novice lightweight women's coach.
-In 2012-13 she helped guide the team to a gold medal at the prestigious Dad Vail Regatta, the second straight year the team has achieved this, as well as seeing the squad qualify for the IRA National Championship.
-Other highlights during the season were a pair of wins over Radcliffe by the novice 4 crew in the spring.
-Highlighting the program’s commitment to academic success, six members of the 2013 varsity eight earned accolades as CRCA scholar-athletes.
+In 2014-15 she helped guide the team to a gold medal at the prestigious Dad Vail Regatta, the second straight year the team has achieved this, as well as seeing the squad qualify for the IRA National Championship.
+Highlighting the program’s commitment to academic success, 10 members of the 2015 team accolades from the CRCA or IRA as for their academic success.

 Prior to coaching the Engineers, Patton spent three years coaching Brookline High School's novice girls, where her boats won state titles in 2004 and 2006.